Games & Quizzes

 /rəˈsipēənt/

-receiving or capable of receiving something.
-Someone who gets or receives something.
+receiving or capable of receiving something. person or thing that receives or is awarded something.

 /ˈhôrˌmōn/